AML/CFT Act audits represent a significant opportunity for auditors to expand their assurance services.

-The following are minimum requirements of the Programme:
+The following are the minimum requirements of the Programme:

 - Vetting: Policies, procedures and controls for vetting senior managers, the compliance officer and other employees involved in AML/CFT activities – to avoid hiring someone who may use the business of AML/CFT activities.
 This involves what background checks are required, and the level of checks depends on the risks identified.

-- Customer Due Diligence (CDD): The process by which the entity understands it’s clients and the risk they potentially pose to the business.
+- Customer Due Diligence (CDD): The process by which the entity understands its clients and the risk they potentially pose to the business.
 It involves gathering and verifying information about the customer’s identity, beneficial owners and representatives.
-The Act identifies three kinds of CDD: Standard CDD whoch applies to most NZ customers.
-Simplified CDD applies to specified set of organistions such as government departments who represent a lower risk group.
+The Act identifies three kinds of CDD: Standard CDD which applies to most NZ customers.
+Simplified CDD applies to a specified set of organisations such as government departments that represent a lower risk group.
 Enhanced CDD applies when the specific situations arising in S22 of the Act arise.

 - Written findings: All the above must be suitably documented, and any complex or unusually large transactions or unusual transactions with no obvious purpose must likewise be documented.

 - Suspicious transaction reporting: policies, procedures and controls around what will be done when a suspicious transaction is detected and how these will be reported to the relevant authority.